codesharedot/qtum-price-ruby/README.md

-# vechain price ruby
+# trueusd price ruby

-Gets the vechain price with Ruby (from JSON).
+Gets the trueusd price with Ruby (from JSON).

 https://ruby-lang.co